Happy Birthday America!

 It would be impossible to not mention the upcoming Summer Motion 2017 celebration.
 This action packed favorite that kicks off the summer looks to be a great time for all.
 A couple of things that stand out for the Alliance is the Patriotic Show being held at the Ashland River Port on July 4th starting at 5 pm as well as the Central Park music and vendors under the trees (see the rest of the schedule below).

 During the Patriotic Show Ashland’s newest resident Brigadier General Retired Blaine D. Holt will be introduced.
 General Holt is the Executive V.P. of Operations for Braidy Industries.
-He will also be showing a couple videos showing the new plant coming to South Shore.
+He will also be showing a couple videos showing the new plant coming to East Park.

 It is a great time to live in the Ashland and the region.
 The Alliance is proud to play its part in celebrating this great nation and helping to build an even stronger path forward.
 I look forward to seeing many of you downtown and around Boyd and Greenup County.